 We do not believe that the verdict or the judgment entered against us is supported by the evidence or the law.
-On March 30, 2015, we filed our Brief of the Appellant in the Court of Appeals for the Fifth District of Dallas, Texas and intend to vigorously oppose the judgment through the appeals process.
-As of June 30, 2015, we have not recorded a provision for this matter as management believes payment of damages in this case is not probable.
+We filed our Brief of the Appellant in the Court of Appeals for the Fifth District of Dallas, Texas on March 30, 2015 and ETP filed its Brief of Appellees on June 29, 2015.
+We filed our Reply Brief of Appellant on September 18, 2015.
+We intend to vigorously oppose the judgment through the appeals process.
+As of September 30, 2015, we have not recorded a provision for this matter as management believes payment of damages in this case is not probable.